guusw/web/README.md

 To build this version, do the following:

 * Check `.config` for options
+    * Check the options to automatically download PCRE/OpenSSL if you don't have them installed
 * Run `./build` in the project root folder